Currently Actively Looking for PHP (Laravel please!) or Django, which I have less experience in

 a Google self-driving car, I really don't care where the location is and you can ignore the above.

-As a Back-end Developer (as well as a Windows-based Application Developer), my focus has been primarily on developing skills in abstraction more so than specific languages - i.e. modeling the real world requirements into objects and patterns to create the best road to future scalability.
+As a Back-end Developer, my focus has been primarily on developing skills in abstraction more so than specific languages - i.e. modeling the real world requirements into objects and patterns to create the best road to future scalability.

 I do enjoy learning the specific features of a particular language - however focusing on the meta level has been my preference.
 In fact, I balked at learning PHP at first, preferring to wait until 5.0 was the dominant version so that coding OO-based solutions in the positions I've held had a lot less interference from the language.